|Our car has a faded sticker in the back|

 Timescales are important.
 Rapid progress is important.
 The UK is already forty and a half years behind, how much longer do people have to wait for decent conditions on the streets ?
 How much longer do campaigners who have already lived through the last forty years of indecisiveness have to wait until things start to move forwards in the UK ?
 Do we really have to wait another 37 years for significant progress ?
 Add those 37 years to the 40 years which the UK is already behind and you get a total of 77 years. i.e. very nearly the average life-expectancy for a British male.

 If the motion is adopted, will the UK even then be on path to "catch up" with The Netherlands ?
 Unfortunately, not.
 If the UK was to match Dutch expenditure starting now then we could perhaps expect the quality of cycling infrastructure to approach Dutch standards asymptotically, so that it might be quite close after a decade, closer again after two decades.
 For more rapid progress than this considerably greater expenditure than Dutch levels would be required.
 Unfortunately, the most prominent campaigns in the UK set their sights at a much lower level.
-They have worked towards a targets of just £10 per person per year, or little more than a third of the Dutch level of expenditure on cycling, or even lower figure of £100M per year, which works out at less than a tenth of the Dutch level of expenditure.
+They have worked towards a target of just £10 per person per year, or little more than a third of the Dutch level of expenditure on cycling, or even lower figure of £100M per year, which works out at less than a tenth of the Dutch level of expenditure.
 A lower level of expenditure can never result in "catching up".
-It can only result in falling behind at a lower rate than at present.
+It can only result in falling behind at a lower rate than at present, but calling for a lower level of expenditure costs just as much campaigning effort as calling for enough.

 How efficiently is the money spent ?